abc-igmm/supplementary-survivALL/supplementary-4.md

         geom_hline(yintercept = 0, linetype = 3) +
         #geom_point(alpha = 0.0065) +
         geom_hex(bins = 200) +
+        scale_fill_viridis() +
-        theme_pander()
+        theme_pander() +
+        labs(title = "Figures SC4-1",
+             subtitle = "Hazard ratio distribution calculated from 10,000 random sample orderings")
 ```

 <img src="supplementary-4_files/figure-markdown_github/unnamed-chunk-6-1.png" style="display: block; margin: auto;" />

 Having calculated our bootstrapped data we then simply hand the matrix to either the `survivALL()` or `plotALL()` functions to handle the subsequent thresholding and p-value calculations.
-It should be noted that thresholding up to 10,000x can be a long process requiring an investment of time.
+It should be noted that thresholding up to 10,000x can be a long process requiring an investment of time and that, if preceded by a ancillary test of significance using the continuous variable as the classifier itself in the coxph model, simply using the coxph-derived p-value (or a corrected equivalent) will not cause a massive increase in false-positive results.

 Session Information
 -------------------